fadden/CiderPress2/cp2_wpf/README.md

 If you've used the original CiderPress, most of what CiderPress II does will be familiar.
 This is a quick bit of documentation about new behavior.
 Proper documentation will be added later.

-The initial window has an "open file" button and, eventually, buttons for the two files that were opened most recently.
+The initial window has an "open file" button and buttons for the two files that were opened most recently.

 ## Work Area ##